The use of the PIEL Survey app for research and therapeutic purposes has been approved by many institutions in the U.S, Europe and the

 - If you have any concerns about email transmission or your email server security,

-The PIEL App is provided as a free service to the research community through the Apple Store.
+The PIEL App is provided as a free service to the research community.
 We can provide the following assurances.

 - There is no marketing material or request for donations within the PIEL Survey app.